shashank2000/WebGraph/README.md

 # WebGraph

+## Directory Structure
+- code
+    - analysis: jupyter notebook files for visualization
+    - investigate: main files to generate webgraphs and different results
+- data: folder that could be used to store small data files for testing purposes could copy a few files from a single year and use it as a small sample One can just rename given `data_sample` directory to `data`
+- lib: library folder to install local framework. can include webgraph, apache-maven, aut, and spark
+- etc: some configuration files that are handy
+- setup.sh: file to run for initial setup - make sure to read through / definitely not 100% tested

 ## Setup
 1. Log into server : @madmax4.stanford.edu
 2. Clone this directory and `cd` into it
 3. Run:`source setup.sh`.
 This will take a few minutes.

+## Webgraph
+1. Download the jar and dependencies in `lib/webgraph` directory
+2. When running java files, specify classpath e.g. `java -cp "/dfs/scratch2/dankang/WebGraph/lib/webgraph/*" .... `

 ## Verification
 ### Environment variables